luiscf1226/DualTech/README.md

 1. SQL Server container is running (`docker ps`)
 2. The connection string in the environment variables is correct
 3. SQL Server has fully started before the API attempts to connect
+4. For Windows, ensure Docker has enough resources allocated (in Docker Desktop settings)
+5. For Mac with Apple Silicon (M1/M2/M3), ensure you're using the ARM64 version of SQL Server image or enable Rosetta for x64 emulation

 ### Database Initialization Issues